IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 To learn more about control plane components, read from the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components).

 ## Controllers
-A control loop is a loop which regulates the state of the system. **The control loop is the heart of Kubernetes and its declaritive system.** The control loop will be continually checking for the `desired state` and making sure that it is the same as the `current state`.
+A control loop is a loop which regulates the state of the system. **The control loop is the heart of Kubernetes and its declaritive system.** In Kubernetes, controllers are control loops that watch the current state of the cluster.
+Each controller tries to move the current state closer to the desired state.

 ### Desired State and Current State
 A cluster has two states: the desired (or expected) state, and the current state.